nullPtrErikaS/Stride/README.md

 # 🚀 Stride

-HustleHub is a productivity-focused social media platform that empowers users to share and complete small tasks, fostering a supportive and motivating community.
-Whether it's studying, cleaning, or running errands, HustleHub turns your to-do list into a social experience.
+Stride is a productivity-focused social media platform that empowers users to share and complete small tasks, fostering a supportive and motivating community.
+Whether it's studying, cleaning, or running errands, Stride turns your to-do list into a social experience.

 ## 🌟 Features